 Investing in the arts is also a way of promoting inclusion.
 For a powerful example, consider Lowell, with its large Cambodian population.
 Last week, a 7-foot, 6,000-pound monument was unveiled commemorating the victims of the Khmer Rouge purge.
 The memorial is a symbol of both tragic events and the solidity of the Cambodian community there.

-The Lowell monument, which cost about $40,000, was funded privately.
-But foundation dollars have become a critical part of any public art project these days.
-Still, private money alone is not enough.
+The Lowell monument, which cost about $40,000, was funded privately, and foundation dollars have become a critical part of any public art project these days.
+Still, private and foundation money alone are not enough.

 Public funding guarantees public oversight and accountability, and ensures that community needs, and not corporate taste, will drive decision-making.
 It also can help galvanize communities that might otherwise feel marginalized.
 As a public report by the National Assembly of State Arts Agencies has noted, “Public funding for the arts has a proven track record of reaching underserved communities” in a way the foundation or private support alone does not.